Last updated on

 Next up on this list of hair clays is the Krieger + Söhne Styling Clay.
 From the moment you first open up this product, you will notice the pleasant aroma that accompanies it, and yes, that scent will linger on your hair as well.

 Unfortunately, while your hair will certainly smell better after the application of this hair clay, you may find the hold is not quite as long-lasting as you need it to be.
 You can either choose to re-apply the product after it inevitably loses its hold at some point in the day or just let your hair go at that point.
-The aroma from this product is certainly welcome, but the lack of holding power is not.
+The aroma of the Krieger + Sohne Styling Clay is certainly welcome, but the lack of holding power is not.

 As you might have already guessed from a hair care product with cement in its name, the Layrite Cement Matte Clay features quite the firm hold.
 Whether that’s a good or a bad thing is generally up to your preference, but it’s safe to say that the advertisers weren’t selling this item shortly.